• Skip to primary navigation

 This is a basic and simple scored, seared, and baked zucchini recipe.

-Think about using this method but adding some of the following ingredients and making this zucchini recipe your own!
+Think about using this method but adding some of the following ingredients and making this scored and baked zucchini recipe your own!
 Add:

 • bread crumbs